 Just like children puppies will get up to all sorts of mischief and can injure themselves in ways you could never imagine.
 It pays to be extra vigilant with your pup and supervise them closely to help keep them out of trouble.

-Some common causes of injury or illness in puppies include chewing power cables, obstruction of the digestive tract with swallowed objects (toys, socks, underwear, door stops etc.), tummy upsets from dining out on the garbage bin, drowning in swimming pools and poisonings from eating toxic items such as chocolate, rat poison and snail baits.
+Some common causes of injury or illness in puppies include chewing power cables, obstruction of the digestive tract with swallowed objects (toys, socks, underwear, door stops etc.), tummy upsets from dining out on the garbage bin, drowning in swimming pools, chewing on toxic plants and poisonings from eating toxic items such as chocolate, rat poison and snail baits.
 Just as you would with a human child, try as much as possible to restrict your pup's access to potential dangers.

 If your pup appears lethargic, off their food, has vomiting or diarrhoea or you suspect they may have eaten something they shouldn't have, contact your local vet or after hours emergency centre as soon as possible.
 In many cases early treatment offers the most successful outcomes.
 Keep your vet and their recommended after hours service's phone numbers on the fridge or in your phone so you can access them quickly when you need them.